Loading learning content…

 Latency: How fast does it respond?
 Matters enormously for interactive apps.
 For batch jobs run overnight, it's irrelevant.
 Know whether your use case is latency-sensitive before over-optimizing for speed.

 Context window: How much text can you feed it at once?
-GPT-4o: 128K tokens.
-Claude 3.5 Sonnet: 200K.
-Gemini 1.5 Pro: 1M.
-For long document analysis or large codebases, context window is the deciding factor.
+Current frontier models handle hundreds of thousands of tokens as standard, and long-context tiers (notably Google's) handle million-token inputs.
+For long document analysis or large codebases, context window is the deciding factor — check the current limit for the specific model version you're evaluating.

 Run through these questions in order: